ome/ngff-spec/ngff_spec/specification.md

 and the first resolution for the given axis, defaulting to 1.0 if there is no downsampling along the axis.
 This is strongly recommended
-so that the the "default" coordinate system of the imageavoids more complex transformations.
+so that the the "intrinsic" coordinate system of the image avoids more complex transformations.

 If applications require additional transformations, each `multiscales` dictionary MAY contain the field `coordinateTransformations`, describing transformations that are applied to all resolution levels in the same manner.
-The value of `input` MUST equal the name of the "default" coordinate system.
+The value of `input` MUST equal the name of the "intrinsic" coordinate system.
-The value of `output` MUST be the name of the output coordinate System which is different from the "default" coordinate system.
+The value of `output` MUST be the name of the output coordinate System which is different from the "intrinsic" coordinate system.

 Each `multiscales` dictionary SHOULD contain the field `name`.